jbjorne/ExGen/README.md

 The -o switch defines the stem (filename without the extension) for the output files.
 Once you run the program, it generates a file /path/stem.tex.
 You can compile this file into PDF format by using e.g. the pdflatex command line program.

-To get an overview of the program options, run generate.py with the --help switch.
+To get an overview of the program options, run exgen with the --help switch.

 ## Output formats